osullik/GESTALT/README.md

 The JSON outputs of the KML files will reside in *GESTALT/data/output/dataCollection*

-To extract the objects from the Openstreetmaps overpass turbo API use the following (noting that you can edit the bounding box and search terms in the shell file):
+To extract the locations with specific search terms from the Openstreetmaps overpass API use the following (noting that you can edit the bounding box and search terms in the shell file):

+        sh queryLocations.sh

+The JSON output of the query will reside in *GESTALT/data/output/dataCollection/osm<searchTermList>.json*

+To extract all objects within a bounding box from the overpass API use the following (noting that you can edit the bounding box and in the shell file):

-        sh queryOSM.sh
+        sh queryAllObjects.sh

-The JSON output of the query will reside in *GESTALT/data/output/dataCollection/osm.json*
+The JSON output of the query will reside in *GESTALT/data/output/dataCollection/osm_<bbox>_allobjects.json*

 ## Ownership Assignment